All Episodes

 So, you know, when people kind of say, gosh, it just can't be done, there are states all around this country where it is being done.

-It's not it's not like we're to make this up.
+It's not like we have to make this up.

 It's not like we don't understand them.

-It's the will to do it and it and those that have the will in the states are getting it done.
+It's the will to do it, and those that have the will in the states are getting it done.

 Now, something too much more complicated, Liz.

-We used to be able to talk about this when when you were in office.
+We used to be able to talk about this when you were in office.

-But I'm going to ask her to stand on and talk about foreign policy if you can, Liz and we come in because I really am in a complete confusion about what's going on over there.
+But I'm going to ask her to stay on and talk about foreign policy if you can, Liz, and we come back because I really am in a complete confusion about what's going on over there.

-We're going to do foreign policy because this isn't just an economic there are m way more many more issues that are going to impose themselves on our future besides our current economy.
+We're going to do foreign policy because this isn't just an economic, there are way many more issues that are going to impose themselves on our future besides our current economy.

 Stay with us.